scaleoutsystems/stackn/README.md

 <br />
 <br />

-# Setup a local deployment
+# Setup kubernetes cluster (single node)
 This deployment is for quick testing on Debian/Ubuntu and will not require any TLS certificates.
+Below are instructions to install a local kubernetes cluster (single node) via Microk8s, however, you can use any kubernetes manager.
 <br />

 ## Setup single-node microk8s